 As the weather warms up, the city of Barcelona comes alive with bright spring flowers and a variety of seasonal events.
 Keep these local festivities on your radar if you'll be visiting Barcelona in April.

-- Semana Santa (Holy Week) will take place from April 14–21, 2019.
-In Barcelona, it's a much more somber affair than the colorful processions common in the south, but still worth checking out if you'd like to experience an authentic local event.
+- Semana Santa (Holy Week) takes place from April 5–12, 2020.
+In Barcelona, it's a much more somber affair than the colorful processions common in the south of Spain, but it's still worth checking out if you'd like to experience an authentic local event.

 - The Sant Jordi festival, Catalonia's answer to Valentine's Day that beautifully bridges love and literature, takes place every year on April 23.

-- The D'A Film Festival showcases the best independent works in contemporary cinema.
-Check it out from April 25-May 5, 2019.
+- The D'A Film Festival showcases the best independent works in contemporary cinema and begins on April 30, 2020.

 - Fira de la Terra commemorates Earth Day in the form of bustling outdoor markets, street performances, and activities for all ages, all aimed at promoting a better understanding of the environment.
-2019's edition is set for April 27 and 28.
+Celebrate our planet on April 18–19, 2020.

 - April is a great time to get outside and enjoy the great (for the most part) weather.
 Whether you're planning on visiting one of Barcelona's beaches or taking a tour of the Palau Nacional (National Palace) in Montjuïc, you're sure to find a way to enjoy the mid-60s weather and sunny skies.
 Alternatively, you could visit the Barcelona Zoo or the Ciutat Vella district, which is home to a number of great tapas bars, restaurants, shops, and historical architecture.